johnwbyrd/GTUltra/src/player/CI_TESTING.md

 1. Go to the repository on GitHub
 2. Click the "Actions" tab
-3. Select the "Player3 C Implementation CI" workflow
+3. Select the "Player C Implementation CI" workflow
 4. View logs, artifacts, and summaries

 ### Debugging Failed Builds